pikvm/pikvm/README.md

 ## Note
 This project is developing on a non-commercial basis by Open Source enthusiasts.
-The goal is to create a cheap and functional alternative to expensive closed IP-KVM devices.
 If you found Pi-KVM useful or it saved you from a long trip to a dead computer, you can support the main developer by donating a few bucks via [Patreon](https://www.patreon.com/pikvm) or [PayPal](https://www.paypal.me/mdevaev).
 With this money, he will be able to buy a new hardware (Raspberry Pi and other) to test and maintain various configurations of Pi-KVM, and generally devote much more time to this project.
 At the bottom of this page are listed the names of all the people who helped this project develop with their donations.
 Our gratitude knows no bounds!

 If you want to use Pi-KVM in production, we are ready to accept an order for modification for your needs and implementation of various features specifically for you.
 Contact us via live chat or email of the main developer: mdevaev@gmail.com